 The Accelerated Christian Education (ACE) Curriculum has been in use at Tyndale Park Christian School for more than 10 years now.
-It was chosen for its Christian content and basis and because it is recognised by NZ Universities for entrance at "as eudem statum' level. [ see below for more details].
+It was chosen for its Christian content and basis.
+It is recognised by NZ Universities just as NCEA is.
 It is a flexible programme which enables students to progress at their own pace.
 The ACE Curriculum is based upon five key principles of learning.
 These principles are fundamental for learning success and are the essential ingredients in the ACE programme.

 The Five Principles of Learning